 A: One food truck pad (location) has been identified as part of the Speedway mall project: at 21st Street and Speedway Mall, outside Gregory Gym (GRE).

 A: This area is adjacent to existing vehicular routes and does not conflict with trees or emergency access.
 The food truck must leave campus frequently to dispose of regulated kitchen waste.

-A: The university will use a Request for Proposal (RFP) process.
-That process will begin about eight months before completion of the project.
-The University Unions will handle the RFP in conjunction with the university Purchasing Office.
-The University Unions will solicit input from the University Unions Board of Governors, Student Government, Campus E+E, and our student employees.
-Individual students can provide input directly to the Unions.
+A: The university used a Request for Proposal (RFP) process.
+That process will began about eight months before completion of the project.
+The University Unions handled the RFP in conjunction with the university Purchasing Office.
+The University Unions solicited input from the University Unions Board of Governors, Student Government, Campus E+E, and our student employees.
+Individual students were allowed to provide input directly to the Unions.

 Parking & Deliveries